hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

 ## Install HorizonXI - Steam Play (Steam Deck / other systems)

+There is an video that goes with this guide if you would prefer: https://www.youtube.com/watch?v=4pWbxU025Ak

+If you are new to Proton or Linux, it may be valuable.

 The following is for Steam Deck users:

 1. Boot your Steam Deck into "Desktop Mode"